Linux Piping and Redirection Explained

 Command Pipelines

-A lot of the little commands we have seen are designed to be plumbed together using pipes.
-That is the output from one command is directly fed into another command.
+Many of the little commands we have seen are designed to be plumbed together using pipes.
+That is, the output from one command is directly fed into another command.

 We've already seen one example when we piped the output of the find command to grep.